racedisparityaudit/style-guide/data-style-guide.md

 Include information on the number of people with unknown ethnicity, and whether they are used in the calculations, in the section ‘What the data measures’.
 If no data on unknowns is provided, specify this in ‘The ethnic categories used in this data’.

 Don’t include an analysis of people with unknown ethnicity in the commentary unless there’s an important reason for doing so (for example, an unusually high number of people of unknown ethnicity).

-## Titles of dimensions, charts and tables

-Within each dimension, there are separate titles for the dimension, chart and table.
-Titles will be checked by a content designer, but you should aim to keep them concise and in plain English.

-Use ‘by ethnicity’ in titles (not ‘by ethnic group’), and don’t use a comma before ‘by ethnicity’ unless the title is confusing without it.

-Titles shouldn’t include:

-* the time period, unless the chart and table contain different time periods - this is because the time period is specified separately for each dimension in the ‘Time period’ field
-* the age group the dataset refers to, unless it’s key for understanding the data covered in the dimension, for example ‘Reading attainments for children aged 5 to 7 by ethnicity’

-For dimensions containing geographies, the dimension title should be ‘by ethnicity and area’ and the chart and table titles should have the specific geography (for example, ‘by ethnicity and local authority’).
-If the geography is ‘regions’, the table and chart title should say ‘area’ rather than ‘region’ to avoid confusion with the word ‘religion’.
-(User research showed ‘region’ can be misread as ‘religion’).

-### Dimension title

-Use the dimension title to describe what the dimension covers.

-Follow the format:

-‘(thing being analysed) by ethnicity (and further data cut)’ – for example, ‘Employment by ethnicity and gender’.

-### Chart and table titles

-Use table and chart titles to describe the specific data being presented.

-Make sure the base or population is clearly identified.
-For example, say ‘Percentage of children who are obese…’, not ‘Percentage of obese children…’

-Chart titles often follow the pattern:

-‘(Percentage) of (thing being measured) by ethnicity (and further data cut)’ – for example, ‘Percentage of households who own their home by ethnicity and socio-economic group’.

-Table titles often include numbers as well as percentages – for example, ‘Percentage and number of households who own their home by ethnicity and socio-economic group’.

-If a table or chart shows rates, define them rather than use the word ‘rate’ – for example, ‘Arrests per 1,000 population by ethnicity and gender’.

-Measure titles only refer to what’s being measured in what population (for example, ‘ADHD in adults’), while dimension titles provide more detail on the metric being used (for example, ‘Positive screenings for ADHD in adults’).
-Titles for charts and tables should be the most specific, so the data is unlikely to be misinterpreted (for example, ‘Percentage of adults who screened positive for ADHD in the past 6 months, by ethnicity and sex’).

 ## Tables